Skip to content

 Master Your Audience Targeting

 Create detailed buyer personas for your business.
 A fitness studio might target "busy professionals aged 25-40 within 3 miles who've shown interest in HIIT workouts and healthy eating."
-This specificity helps platforms show your ads to people most likely to convert, reducing wasteful spend.
+This focus helps platforms show your ads to the people most likely to convert.
+That cuts wasteful spend.

-Leverage custom audiences by uploading your existing customer email lists.
-These "lookalike audiences" typically cost significantly less than cold targeting because they're based on people who've already engaged with your business.
+Use custom audiences by uploading your existing customer email lists.
+These "lookalike audiences" usually cost far less than cold targeting.
+They are based on people who have already engaged with your business.

-For retail businesses, consider targeting based on purchasing behaviour rather than demographics alone.
-Someone who's recently bought activewear online is more valuable than someone who simply fits an age bracket.
+For retail businesses, target by purchasing behaviour, not demographics alone.
+Someone who recently bought activewear online is more valuable than someone who simply fits an age bracket.

 Optimise Your Ad Creative for Lower Costs

-High-quality, engaging creative directly impacts your advertising costs.
-Social media platforms reward content that generates genuine engagement by showing it to more people at lower costs.
+High-quality, engaging creative shapes your advertising costs.
+Social media platforms reward content that earns genuine engagement.
+They show it to more people at lower costs.

 Focus on authentic, mobile-first content.
-User-generated content often outperforms polished studio shots, particularly for hospitality and retail businesses.
-A photo of real customers enjoying their meal or workout creates trust and engagement.
+User-generated content often beats polished studio shots, especially for hospitality and retail businesses.
+A photo of real customers enjoying their meal or workout builds trust and engagement.

-Test multiple creative variations for each campaign.
-Even small changes—different colours, headlines, or calls-to-action—can dramatically impact costs.
-We've seen fitness studios reduce their cost-per-lead by 40% simply by changing from "Sign up today" to "Try your first class free."
+Test several creative variations for each campaign.
+Even small changes can shift costs sharply, such as different colours, headlines, or calls-to-action.
+We've seen fitness studios cut their cost-per-lead by 40% simply by changing from "Sign up today" to "Try your first class free."

 Include clear value propositions in your visuals and copy.
-Don't make potential customers guess what you're offering or why they should care.
+Don't make potential customers guess what you offer or why they should care.

 Optimise Your Ad Creative for Lower Costs